dokla/moncash_python/README.md

 ## Exceptions

-> A good application is an application where you care about errors
+> A good application is an application where you are aware about errors
 > (Madsen Servius)

 Exhaustive list of the Exceptions moncash_python can raised: